00010216/Python-excercises/README.md

 # Exercise 3 - Intersecting Polygons

-Write a program that prints the area of each polygon and with how many other polygons it intersects (use the shapely library).
+Write a program that prints the area of each polygon and with how many other polygons it intersects (use the [shapely library](https://shapely.readthedocs.io/en/latest/manual.html)).

 <br>

+# Quick Start

 Create python virtual environment: